IntBio-UCD/parent_pops_common-gardens/scripts/Climate_PCAs_AllYear.md

     -   Include snowpack?
 Not in the growth season PCAs since growth season is based off snowpack.
     -   Take out UCD_garden?
 It is pretty different from the other sites so it may be skewing things... depends on if we want the PCA to describe home sites-only or all home sites and gardens
+    -   SEE BOTTOM CODE CHUNK FOR HOW TO MODIFY AUTOPLOT CODE TO GET FULLY FORMATTED PCA FIGURE

 ## Load necessary libraries